deplinenoise/tundra/README.md

 Tundra is a high-performance code build system designed to give the best possible incremental build times even for very large software projects.

+Tundra is portable and works on

+  - Mac OSX (only 10.6.4 tested, but most any version should work)
+  - Linux
+  - FreeBSD
+  - Windows (Vista and later, 32/64 bit native)

+Porting to UNIX-like platforms will be very easy, porting to other platforms will take a little bit of work in a few well-defined places.

 See doc/manual.asciidoc for more detailed usage information.

 License and Copyright